Flood features 19 of Wisconsin’s Colonial bird species and references both biblical imagery and scientific information regarding climate change.

 24. March! illustrated by Nate Powell: Nate Powell’s art for John Lewis incredible tale of the battle for civil rights in the United States is timely and effective and managed to teach me a thing or two or three.

 25. My Favorite Thing is Monsters by Emil Ferris: Ferris spent years on this story that interweaves a story about self-acceptance with one of self-discovery that involves a non-traditional mystery and both 1940s and 1960s history.
-Her pen and ink drawings and homages to monster stories and pulp fiction from the 60s make this tome of a book feel like pieces of a puzzle that shouldn’t fit together all do by the end.
+Her pen and ink drawings and homages to monster stories and pulp fiction from the 60s make this tome of a book feel like pieces of a puzzle that shouldn’t fit together but all do by the end.

 26. Building Stories by Chris Ware: In one of the more intricate comic tales I have come across, Ware tells the lives of several different individuals and their relationships, interconnected through the building they live in.
 The format is also unprecedented, using books of various sizes, pamphlets, and other packaging.
 But the magic is in the way Ware uses and innovates on traditional comic storytelling, dissolving sequence when he wants to evoke a vague and sudden flashback or memory, for example.
 The wonder of it all is that it is storytelling on par with any contemporary fiction, but really wouldn’t be effective in any other medium.